 Interface Translation Module

 In the above example, the strings which are both translated and untranslated are displayed and we are able to modify the strings for the language that is installed as well.
-The drupal translations for the strings are put up in a single place called http://localize.drupal.org and the Localization Update module will automatically import the updated translation strings for your selected language.
+The Drupal translations for the strings are put up in a single place called http://localize.drupal.org and the Localization Update module will automatically import the updated translation strings for your selected language.
 In Drupal 7 and previous versions, this was a contributed module.
-In Drupal 8 however, this multilingual Drupal module is a part of the core.
+Since Drupal 8 and higher however, this multilingual Drupal module is a part of the core.

-The Configuration Drupal 8 Translation module allows configuration to be translated into different languages.
+The Drupal Configuration Translation module allows configuration to be translated into different languages.
 The site name, views name, and other configurations can be translated easily using this Drupal multi language module.

 It also provides an option to input the content in the language which is suitable for the user while adding content from the backend interface.
 Once the above configuration is set up and when we try to add content to the Article content type we can see a Select option with the languages installed in our site.
 We can select any language and add content in the particular language selected.